Arokeji/Bootcamp/README.md

 # School Management API

-API to manage a school
+API to manage a school ready to be used and Jest tested.